Board Chair

 Trustee

 Holly has been active in the community and social service sector for over 15 years.
-She has worked in grassroots community organisations in the Waikato region and is currently the Chief Executive of Community Waikato (a capacity building organisation for the not-for-profit sector).
+She has worked in grassroots community organisations in the Waikato region and is the CEO of Community Waikato (a capacity building organisation for the not-for-profit sector).
 She has extensive experience in governance and is presently a board member of 4 community organisations, including a Trustee with Momentum Waikato Community Foundation.

 Holly has a great passion for people, animals and social justice.
 She believes that community wellbeing is enhanced by a collective response to social, cultural economic and environmental needs.
 Holly says, ‘’being informed about what is impacting our community enables us to apply creative solutions to local problems’’.